-IMPORTANT NOTE: Please review the plan dates when considering your health insurance coverage.
-J-1 students arriving before the start of their Aetna Student Health coverage may want to purchase supplemental insurance coverage until the health plan start date.
-In addition, the plan does not include dental insurance, though a supplemental plan may be purchased.
-Students should consider visiting their dentist in their home country before departing for the U.S. Dental procedures in the United States, even with dental insurance, can be expensive.
+IMPORTANT NOTE: Review the plan dates when considering your health insurance coverage.
+J-1 students arriving before the start of their Aetna Student Health coverage may want to purchase supplemental insurance coverage until the health plan start date Fall semester students may want to purchase additional insurance if they are staying in the U.S. during the grace period and do not plan to depart the U.S. before January 1, 2026.

+Dental Insurance: The plan does not include dental insurance, though a supplemental plan may be purchased.
+Students should consider visiting their dentist in their home country before departing for the U.S. Dental procedures in the United States, even with dental insurance, can be very expensive.